-The municipality of Nejapa is located in the department of San Salvador; it is about 17 kilometers from the San Salvador Historic district.
+The town of Nejapa El Salvador is famous for its traditional balls of fire festival, a unique celebration known all over.
+Nejapa is located in the department of San Salvador; it is about 17 kilometers from the San Salvador Historic district.

-Culture and tourism of Nejapa El Salvador.
+Culture and Tourism of Nejapa

 Think about having a snow fight; however, instead of using snowballs, you use balls engulfed in kerosene and set on fire.
 Yes, the two opposing teams fight each other with these fireballs.
 Fun, is it?